 Being able to give glowing praise about "so called" problem students at parent teacher conferences.

-Having the principle tell the art teacher that if her daughter went to this school, I'd want you teaching
+Having the principle tell the art teacher that if her daughter went to this school, I'd want you teaching her reading.

 Greeting students, by name, at the classroom door at the start of each class.